biraysutcuoglu/sdfvtcm/README.md

 -----------------------
 ### Stable Diffusion Model Finetuning
-> Note: You can skip this step to use already trained models to generate images. \
+> Note: If you prefer to use already trained models to generate images, you can skip ahead to [Generating Images with Finetuned Stable Diffusion Models](#generating-images-with-finetuned-stable-diffusion-models). \
 > Note: This step requires a GPU.
 8. Clone diffusers library from github and install required packages \
     `` cd ImageGenerationwithStableDiff `` \